Newcastle United full list of ins and outs for 2021/22 January transfer window

 Elsewhere, Chris Wood’s move from Burnley will provide cover for the injured Callum Wilson up top, but Howe may still feel that his side are lacking a little in the creativity department after missing out on Manchester United’s Jesse Lingard on deadline day.

-In terms of outgoings, a loan exit for Ciaran Clark failed to happen, but a handful of young prospects were sent out to gain valuable first team minutes in the EFL.
+In terms of outgoings, a loan exit for Ciaran Clark failed to happen, but Jeff Hendrick headed to QPR, and a handful of young prospects were sent out to gain valuable first team minutes in the EFL.

 We’ve gathered up every new signing and every departure from St. James’ Park below...